Our Five Favorite Summer Veggies - And How To Eat Them

 Many people who follow The Paleo Diet turn to zucchini as a healthy and delicious alternative to pasta by using a spiralizer to create "zoodles."

-The perfect recipe to try zoodles out for yourself is our one pot lemon zoodles with shrimp.
-This recipe takes 30 minutes to make, it's easy to make, and healthy!
+The perfect recipe to try zoodles out for yourself is our Greek meatballs and zoodles with Paleo tzatziki.
+It only takes 35 minutes to make and incorporates two of our other favorite summer vegetables: cucumber and tomato!

 Find more recipes including zucchini below: